 - making recommendations that are feasible, ethical, and context-aware

 The UK Department for Transport's AI Consultation Analysis Tool evaluation is useful here because it combines automation with auditable stages and human review after automated theme extraction.
 That is the right pattern for sensitive reporting work.
-AI can support theme generation and speed review, but accountability still sits with people who can inspect, challenge, and correct the output.

 Design the workflow so auditability survives the AI layer